 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G15 and Leica X Vario (Typ 107) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the G15 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
+Both the G15 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The G15 was replaced by the Canon G16, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon G15 better than the Leica X Vario or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.